Skip to main content

 Types in TypeScript

-One of the most important things with TypeScript in my opinion is the ability to use types.
-JavaScript uses weak-typing (sometimes also referred to as dynamic typing) which means that, as opposed to other programming languages, we are not required to specify the datatypes for variables that we are creating.
+One of the most valuable things about TypeScript is the ability to use types.
+JavaScript uses weak-typing (sometimes called dynamic typing), which means we’re not required to specify datatypes for variables.

-TypeScript adds this ability – it's still optional, TypeScript works without specifying data types but using them will provide us with certain benefits that are not otherwise available with JavaScript such as code validation in our IDE.
+TypeScript adds that ability.
+It’s still optional (TypeScript works without specifying data types), but using them gives us benefits that plain JavaScript can’t offer, like code validation in our IDE.

 Datatypes

-TypeScript supports a number of types which include: boolean, number, string, array, tuple, enum, void, null, undefined, never and finally any.
+TypeScript supports a range of types: boolean, number, string, array, tuple, enum, void, null, undefined, never and any.

-In order to specify any of these datatypes we need to append the variable with the colon character followed by the data type value: variable: datatype.
+To specify a datatype, append the variable with a colon followed by the type: variable: datatype.

 Primitive types